New Hampshire battles to retain first-in-the-nation presidential primary as DNC leaders meet to vote on possible changes

 "This proposal by President Biden will reflect the strength of America's greatest asset and that is our diversity," said Jaime Harrison, chairman of the Democratic National Committee.

-But Republican Gov. Chris Sununu of New Hampshire called the proposal an "absolute joke."
+But Republican Gov. Chris Sununu of New Hampshire, who is also thinking about a 2024 presidential bid, called the proposal an "absolute joke."

 "It's not based on anything to ensure that the voters in America will have a better first filter.
 It's just based on a personal preference of a candidate," Sununu said.